TabbyML/tabby/README.md

 * It can be resized, reshaped, copied, or assigned
 * It can view an existing buffer to avoid memory copy
-* The buffer can be of any type and casting is supported
+* The buffer can be of any type
 * Allocation is aligned by default to 64 bytes: wasted space is minimal and it is required when working with intrinsics up to AVX512

 ## `ops.h`

 This file defines operations as close as possible to the ONNX specs.

-* The inputs/outputs are templated `StorageView` instances.
+* The public `operator()` method handles type dispatch to the private templated method

 ## `compute.h`